 This extraordinary retreat sits in a diverse forest region in northern Patagonia and is a base camp at the Hulio Hulio preserve for ecotourists looking to spot a puma or explore the local waterfalls.
 The hotel is cone shaped with dormer windows peaking out of its vegetated and stone façade.
 A water spot on top pours over the roof, drenching the plants and anyone at the base of the building.
 The interior is graced with intricate wooden spaces made from locally harvested lumber.
 The playful design is intended to evoke an ancient legend that speaks of a magic mountain in the area that grants wishes.

-Under this waving vegetated roof is a LEED Gold Hotel and Spa whose green vocabulary is verbose.
+H2 Hotel Under this waving vegetated roof is a LEED Gold Hotel and Spa whose green vocabulary is verbose.
 Using native plants to cover 60% of the urban site previously a gas station is now an environmental enhancement for the town of Hereldsburg California.
 Water is a main theme for the hotel where solar thermal panels heat the domestic H2O and the pool.
 Water reduction technologies are used for every service including a landscape system that is 2/3 more efficient than typical hotels.
-The interior is clad in low impact materials and all the amenities the well a versed eco-tourist would expect.
+The interior is clad in low impact materials and all the amenities a well versed eco-tourist would expect.

-In the cradle of human’s origin is a eco resort that stays true to its origins.
+Forum Homini Hotel In the cradle of human's origin is a eco resort that stays true to its origins.
 Activate Architects developed this hotel on the Letamo Estate in South Africa as a way to express ecological design through the repurposing of deconstructed buildings from the site as well as restoring the ground to its native state.
 The lush green roof and high mass wall regulates the indoor environment so well the hotel uses 75% less energy for climate control.